 It’s a city that would take a lifetime to understand, but you don’t have a lifetime — you have an evening.
 So what do you do with just a few hours?

-Only A Couple Hours?
+Only A Couple Hours in Chicago?

 There is so much more to Chicago than its bustling city center, but with only a couple hours, you don’t have time to delve too deep.
 Staying at a downtown Chicago hotel will give you the opportunity to discover many of the Windy City’s treasures in a short amount of time.